English Mastiff: Ancient times to the early nineteenth century

-There is a ceramic and paint sculpture of a mastiff-like dog from Mesopotamia region during the Middle Assyrian Empire and Kassite period in Babylonia (mid-2nd millennium B.C.).
+There is a ceramic and paint sculpture of a mastiff-like dog from Mesopotamia region during the Kassite period (mid-2nd millennium B.C.).

-These dogs may be related to the current Assyrian Mastiff and the dogs that later fought lions, tigers, bears, and gladiators in Roman arenas.
-Certainly an element in the formation of the English Mastiff was the Pugnaces Britanniae that existed at the time of the Roman conquest of Britain.
+These dogs may be related to the dogs that fought lions, tigers, bears, and gladiators in Roman arenas.
+Certainly an element in the formation of the English Mastiff was the Pugnax Britanniae that existed at the time of the Roman conquest of Britain.
 The ancient Roman poet Grattius (or Grattius Faliscus) wrote of British dogs, describing them as superior to the ancient Greek Molossus, saying:

 What if you choose to penetrate even among the Britons?
 How great your reward, how great your gain beyond any outlays!
 If you are not bent on looks and deceptive graces (this is the one defect of the British whelps), at any rate when serious work has come, when bravery must be shown, and the impetuous War-god calls in the utmost hazard, then you could not admire the renowned Molossians so much.

-The turn-of-the-millennium Greek historian Strabo reported that dogs were exported from Britain for the purpose of game hunting, and that these dogs were also used by the Brittonic Celts as war dogs.
-As far as the origin of the Pugnaces Britanniae is concerned, there is unproven speculation that they were descended from dogs brought to Britain by the Phoenicians from Western Asia in the 6th century BC.
-This breed's first written accounts in Celtic Britain date back to 55 BC when Caesar noted them during his invasions.
+The turn-of-the-millennium Greek historian Strabo reported that dogs were exported from Britain for the purpose of game hunting, and that these dogs were also used by the Celts as war dogs.
+As far as the origin of the Pugnax Britanniae is concerned, there is unproven speculation that they were descended from dogs brought to Britain by the Phoenicians in the 6th century BC.
+This breed's first written accounts in England date back to 55 BC when Caesar noted them during his invasions.
 Many were sent to Italy and in the Roman Empire they became fighting dogs.

 The Alaunt is likely to have been another genetic predecessor to the English Mastiff.
 Introduced by the Normans, these dogs were developed by the Alans, who had migrated into France (then known as Gaul) due to pressure by the Huns at the start of the 5th century.
-Intriguingly, they were known from the Romans to live in a region (the Pontic-Caspian Steppe) about 700 km to the north of the region where the Assyrians and the Assyrian Mastiffs were.
+Intriguingly they were known from the Romans to live in a region (the Pontic-Caspian Steppe) about 700 km to the north of the region where the Assyrians once lived.
 Again, any canine connections are speculative.